jharrington-ls/google-scripts/README.md

-# google-scripts
+# Google Scripts
-Google scripts code
+Google Scripts code used in Google Sheets for Twitter, Instagram, and Kimono APIs.